Sign up for the free Shakespeare Newsletter

 Thou counterfeit to thy true friend!

-Who respects friend?
+Who respects friend?55

-SILVIA All men but Proteus.
-55
+SILVIAAll men but Proteus.

-PROTEUS Nay, if the gentle spirit of moving words
+PROTEUSNay, if the gentle spirit of moving words

 Can no way change you to a milder form,